donaldRwilliams/GGMnonreg/README.md

 # GGMnonreg

-This pacakge estimates Gaussian graphical models (i.e., partial correlation networks), specifically in low dimensional settings that are common in the social-behavioral sciences (*p* < *n*).
+This packagge estimates Gaussian graphical models (i.e., partial correlation networks), specifically in low dimensional settings that are common in the social-behavioral sciences (*p* < *n*).
 The current methods use multiple regression or a non-parametric boostrap.

 Download package here: